MaartenDMT/tradingApp/README.md

 A comprehensive trading application built with Python that provides multiple trading strategies including manual trading, machine learning-based trading, and reinforcement learning-based trading.

+## Recent Enhancements

+This application has undergone significant enhancements to improve its functionality, maintainability, security, and performance.
+See [ENHANCEMENT_SUMMARY.md](ENHANCEMENT_SUMMARY.md) for a complete overview of all improvements made.

 ## Table of Contents

 - [Overview](#overview)